greymatter-io/castleblock/README.md

 ![diagram of how to use tapas](./tapas-usage-diagram.png "Tapas usage diagram")

+## Development Environment

+Spin up the [nix](https://nixos.org/guides/install-nix.html) shell by running `nix-shell` in the root of the project.

 ## Comming Soon!

 - Check out the backlog of [planned features](https://github.com/greymatter-io/tapas/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement)